 Why we picked the Echo Show 2:

-The Echo Show 2 sports a large 10.1-inch display and a minimalistic design with two speakers, passive bass, and Dolby sound processing.
+The Echo Show 2 sports a large 10.1-inch display and a minimalist design with two speakers, passive bass, and Dolby sound processing.
 In our review, we noted that the big jump in sound quality over the first-gen Show makes the Show 2 suitable for parties.

 Like all Echo devices, the Show 2 uses Amazon’s Alexa to control smart devices, ask questions, catch up on the news, and make video calls.
 Alexa has excellent smart home compatibility with many different devices and easily connects with Amazon Music and Prime Video (although Hulu and a variety of additional music services are also available).
 The device has a built-in Zigbee smart home hub as well.